CONCACAF Gold Cup: CONCACAF Gold Cup (1991–present)

-Format competition
+Competition format

 The number of teams in the final tournament has gradually increased over the years.
 Each tournament has consisted of a round-robin group stage followed by a single-elimination knockout stage.

 In the 2025 Gold Cup edition the extra time rule was abandoned, except for the final.
 When there is a draw it will go straight to a penalty shoot out.

 There has been interest from numerous sources to have the tournament held every four years to potentially increase the prestige, decrease player fatigue and better align with the European and South American calendars.